 Travel must be approved before your team leaves campus.
 If your team is interested in international travel, please contact the student programs manager at least nine months before your desired departure date.

-The Club Sports Travel Coordinator will be available to club members during the following times for fall quarter:
+The Club Sports Travel Coordinator will be available to club members during the following times for winter quarter:

 Contact the Travel Coordinator at clubIMsports@du.edu for all travel inquiries and arrangements.